marcus-downing/Hooks/README.md

 The aim of **Hooks** is to handle, in as safe a manner as possible, the uncertainty of optional and modular features.
-It's inspired by the success of pluggable frameworks such as jQuery and WordPress, but adds to that Scala's immutability and type safety.
+It's inspired by the success of pluggable architectures like jQuery and WordPress, but adds a good dose of Scala's immutability and type safety.

 A `Hook` is a point at which your program can be extended.
 It connects code together, allowing some feature, resource or data